Ein Kessel Buntes

 Ein Kessel Buntes was originally hosted by actors Horst Köbbert (who spoke Low German from the north), Lutz Stückrath (a speaker of the Berlin dialect), and Manfred Uhlig (who spoke Saxon from the south), whose satirical commentary during the live broadcasts often criticised the East German government.
 They were soon replaced by a rotating cast of celebrities.

-The show was meant to compete with those on West German television (which most East Germans were able to receive, and often watched).
-To this end it was fairly successful even attracting a following in parts of West Germany which could receive Eastern TV.
-Its production values were high.
-Apart from song and dance numbers and appearances from East German celebrities, almost every broadcast featured well-known stars from the west, often after their popularity had peaked in their home countries.
+The show was meant to compete with those on West German television (which most East Germans were able to receive and watch).
+To this end, it was fairly successful, even attracting a following in parts of West Germany which could receive Eastern television.
+Its production values were high, as apart from song and dance numbers and appearances from East German celebrities, almost every broadcast featured singers from the western world, often after their popularity had peaked in their home countries.

-After German reunification, and the dissolution of Fernsehen der DDR, the concept and name of the program were taken over by ARD and broadcast on Das Erste, following the main news programme Tagesschau.
-In its final two years of "Ein Kessel Buntes", Karsten Speck hosted the show on January 12, 1991, a total of ten times.
-At one time, Frank Schöbel moderated the program.
+After German reunification, and the dissolution of Fernsehen der DDR, the concept and name of the program were taken over by the ARD and broadcast on Das Erste, following the main news programme Tagesschau.
+Karsten Speck hosted the show ten times during Ein Kessel Buntes final two years, starting on 12 January 1991.
+At one time, Frank Schöbel also moderated the programme.
 The last show ran on 19 December 1992.
-It is still popular in reruns and best-of shows.
+It is still shown in reruns and in best-of shows.

-Numerous international stars were invited to participate: ABBA, Amanda Lear, Secret Service, Bad Boys Blue, Dalida, Karel Gott, Dara Rolins, Helena Vondráčková, Zsuzsa Koncz, Alla Pugacheva, Sofia Rotaru, Kati Kovács and others.
+Numerous stars were invited to participate: ABBA, Amanda Lear, Secret Service, Bad Boys Blue, Dalida, Karel Gott, Dara Rolins, Helena Vondráčková, Zsuzsa Koncz, Alla Pugacheva, Sofia Rotaru, Kati Kovács and others.